cmusatyalab/gabriel/README.md

 1. [OpenRTiST](https://github.com/cmusatyalab/openrtist)
 2. [Instruction-based assistants](https://github.com/cmusatyalab/gabriel-instruction)

+The [examples](examples) directory of this repository contains some toy workflows.

 ## High Level Design

 Clients send one frame to the server at a time.
 Clients have sources, which